 We of course have to interject our colorful commentary in regards to what the ladies were wearing.
 From what we can tell, these retro looks were indeed authentic- or fabulous reproductions.
 The vintage detailing in some of the looks were spot on- on both him and her.
-The women have not only perfected the type of 1905’s coif sported by women of the time, but also managed to pull out all the stops with makeup jobs that gently scream authenticity.
+The women have not only perfected the 1950s coif, but also managed to pull out all the stops with makeup jobs that gently scream authenticity.
 And let’s not forget the men, whose looks we’re, and still are, just as important to retro culture.
 From their lounge shirts to a sturdy cuffed jean, the men of the time were just as complimentary to the period as the women.

 Being part of a team that daily perfects the idea of what “retro” or “vintage” may mean to a more current audience, we find ourselves stepping back and wondering when it might become too much.
 At what point does modernity step in and force you to join 2013?
 For instance, while we’re always a fan of light pink & blue appliances, a true housewife of the 1950’s was concerned with the latest and greatest in terms of “home technology.”
 To incorporate vintage appliances into a modern era may not be in fact authentic to the 1950’s after all.
 So while your 1955 Lincoln drives like a beauty, perhaps it’s high time to get yourself the latest in blenders and other general housewifery.